Entering the European market for ready-made curtains

 Clearly, being honest yet effective is key.
 For help with communicating about sustainability performance, see the guidelines sustainability claims published by the Netherlands Authority for Consumers and Markets.
 The British Competition and Markets Authority’s guidance for businesses on making environmental claims also lists 6 principles to follow.

 Organic cotton is becoming an increasingly popular sustainable option for home textiles.
 Although this is not (yet) a mainstream requirement, you can research your options for certification from the Global Organic Textile Standard (GOTS).
 The easiest way to use certified organic cotton is by sourcing certified organic yarn or fabric.
+See an example of handmade organic cotton khadi curtains.

 The European Commission has adopted the Circular Economy Action Plan, as a main building block of the European Green Deal.
 The action plan includes the intention to launch a new strategy for textiles.
 One goal of this strategy is to boost the European market for sustainable and circular textiles.